kchia/smART/readme.md

 ## Engage Other Artists

-Join the conversation and contribute your favorite artists or techniques [here](URL).
+Join the conversation and contribute your favorite artists or techniques by [visiting the web app](URL).

 ## Features